ThoughtWorksStudios/eb_deployer/README.md

 ### Step One: AWS Account Setup

 Create an AWS IAM user for deploy and give it privilege to operate Elastic Beanstalk.
 Download the access keys for executing the deployment tasks later.
+Ensure your command line is primed with appropriate access_keys using one of techniques mentioned on [aws blog](http://ruby.awsblog.com/blog/tag/config).

 ### Step Two: Packaging

-You need package your application for Elastic Beanstalk stack first.
-For Java app an warball is appropriate.
+You need to package your application for Elastic Beanstalk stack first.
+For Java app a warball is appropriate.
 For Ruby on Rails app a tar.gz file is good.
-You can also package a Rails/Sinatra app as war ball using warbler and deploy to Java stack.
-(Please remember do rake assets:precompile first for rails app)
+You can also package a Rails/Sinatra app as a war ball using warbler and deploy to Java stack.
+(Please remember to run rake assets:precompile first for a rails app.)

 ### Step Three: Generate configuration and Configure deployment process